Academic Catalog

 Lab Content

-F. Create and configure a Docker Image and deploy with ECS (Module 4)
+7. Create a Docker image and deploy to AWS ECS

 Special Facilities and/or Equipment

-D. When taught via Foothill Global Access on the internet, students must have currently existing email accounts and ongoing access to computers with internet capabilities.
+5. Students must have email accounts and ongoing access to computers with internet capabilities.

 Method(s) of Evaluation